1. Measuring the User Experience: The HEART Framework

 Task Success

-Tracks how easily users can complete key workflows.
+How easily users complete key workflows.

 Key Metrics: